duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 selected: Tableau - A Data Visualisation Tool
 ---

-# Visualising DuckDB databases with Tableau
+# Visualising DuckDB Data Sets With Tableau

 [Tableau](https://www.tableau.com/) is a popular commercial data visualisation tool.
 In addition to a large number of built in connectors,